-The negotiation of any IBA required in the future for other projects may significantly delay the development of the properties.
-There can be no assurance that the Company will be successful in reaching an IBA or other agreement with First Nation groups asserting Aboriginal rights or Aboriginal title or who may have a claim which affects the Kami Project, the CFLN project, the Quinto Claims or any of the Company's other projects.
+The negotiation of any IBA may significantly delay the development of the properties.
+There are no assurances that the Company will be successful in reaching an IBA or other agreement with First Nation groups asserting Aboriginal rights or Aboriginal title or who may have a claim in connection with the Kami Project, the CFLN project, the Quinto Claims or any of the Company's other projects.